codeclinic/wp-spamfree/readme.txt

 = For Best Results =
 WP-SpamFree was created specifically to stop automated comment spam (which accounts for over 99% of comment spam), and recently we have added some features that help combat human comment spam, as well as trackback/pingback spam.
 Unfortunately, no plugin can perfectly detect human comment spam.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
 For best results, enable comment moderation, and if you desire a backup, feel free to use Akismet, as the two plugins are compatible.

+= Displaying Stats on Your Blog =
+Want to show off your spam stats on your blog and tell others about WP-SpamFree?
+Simply add the following code to your WordPress theme where you'd like the stats displayed:
+`<?php if ( function_exists(spamfree_counter) ) { spamfree_counter(1); } ?>`
+where '1' is the style.
+Replace the '1' with a number from 1-6 corresponding to one of the background styles you'd like to use.
+(See plugin admin page for more info.)

+To add stats to individual posts, you'll need to install the Exec-PHP plugin.

 == Other Notes ==

 = Troubleshooting =